 As mentioned earlier, a hybrid work environment will be unique to every workplace.
 But to get some idea on how to transform into a hybrid workplace, we can scout inspiration from the market leaders.

 Hubspot, a leading inbound marketing company, declared that they would be letting employees choose their preferred mode of work, post-pandemic.
 This includes in-office work, flex work, and work-from-home.

 At Flipkart, employees who were finding work-from-home challenging have started visiting the office on an “as needed” basis.
 They have to book the workstation before visiting, and desks are labeled to prevent cross-usage.
 Deloitte India is also following the same model of hybrid work, letting employees be in office as per need.

 The prominent coworking provider WeWork has also resumed operations, with strict distancing and sanitation measures in place.

 Google has settled for letting its 200,000 employees continue working from home until mid of 2021.

-Steps to Transform into a Hybrid Office
+Steps To Transform The Workplace Into A Hybrid Office

 Review Government Guidelines

 The first obvious step is to check whether your local government authorities have given from-office work a green flag yet.

 While most of the office spaces are re-opening, lockdowns and restricted movement may still continue well into 2021, as experts suggest.
 Therefore, it’ll be wise to check the stand your regional authorities have on the lockdown situation.